Rosie is a library media specialist. An avid reader and life-long learner, Rosie enjoys sharing her knowledge and expertise in many areas.

 The clematis has been around since the 1800s.
-Today there are more than 300 varieties of clematis.
-They are perennials—returning year after year—growing larger and covering more area.
+Today, there are more than 300 varieties of clematis.
+They are perennials that return year after year, growing larger and covering more area.
 Easy to care for, clematis have become a favorite for many gardeners all around the world.
 Clematis come in a large variety of colors.
 They can be red, white, purple, magenta, pink, blue, lavender, cream, gold, brown, and even multi-color.

 How to Plant a Clematis

 Planting a clematis is very easy to do.
 Follow the steps below to ensure a beautiful, healthy, and long-living plant:

 - Find a space where the clematis plant can get rainfall.
 This should be in a sunny spot.
 However, the base of the plant should have some shade provided from other plants.